vaibhavnathj-amsbio/AMS-Intranet/AMSBIOintranet/README.md

 ## FedExSelenium.py

-Python script for automatically downloading the FedEx shipment records for both UK and USA accounts.
+### Python script for automatically downloading the FedEx shipment records for both UK and USA accounts.
+1. Check where all the downloaded file from the browser are being saved.
+This will be the source _(src)_ location.
+2. FedEx provides the csv files named "DataExport.csv".
+3. The FedExSelenium.py will move these newly downloaded csv files from the _src_ location and place them in a folder named *helper_files*,
+4. The csv files will be named UK.csv and USA.csv
+5. Schedule the sciript as desired.